-A term commonly used in Germany and Austria to describe a certain residual sugar content in wine, which may optionally be indicated on the label.
-This is up to 12 g/l or up to 18 g/l if the total acidity is not more than 10 g lower than the residual sugar.
-This means, for example, that if the residual sugar is 18 g/l, the total acidity must be at least 8 g/l.
-This special acidity regulation has a practical meaning, because at higher acidity levels the sweetness is less perceived.
-With semi-dry sparkling wine, where the carbonic acid gives a different taste sensation, the residual sugar may even be between 32 and 50 g/l (with still wine the level "sweet" is already reached).
-For the other flavours see under sugar content.
+In Germany and Austria, a common designation for a certain content of residual sugar in wine, which can optionally be indicated on the label.
+These are up to 12 g/l or up to 18 g/l, provided that the total acidity is at most 10 g lower than the residual sugar.
+This means that, for example, with 18 g/l residual sugar, the total acidity must be at least 8 g/l.
+This special acidity regulation has a practical meaning, because with higher acidity the sweetness is perceived less.
+For semi-dry sparkling wine, where a different taste sensation is given by the carbonic acid, the residual sugar may even be between 32 and 50 g/l (for still wine already the level "sweet").
+For the other tastes, see under sugar content.

 There is a vast number of sources on the web where one can acquire knowledge about wine.
 But none has the scope, timeliness and accuracy of the information in the encyclopaedia at wein.plus.
 I use it regularly and rely on it.Sigi Hiss

 freier Autor und Weinberater (Fine, Vinum u.a.), Bad Krozingen